SUBSCRIBE TO OUR FREE NEWSLETTER

 #StopFastTrack Tweets |

-The Senate voted to hand over Fast Track, or trade promotion authority, to Obama at the end of May--a move critics say greases the skids for mammoth and troubling trade agreements like the proposed Trans Pacific Partnership (TPP).
+The Senate voted to give Obama Fast Track, or trade promotion authority, at the end of May—a move critics say will stifle the development of mammoth and troubling trade agreements like the proposed Trans-Pacific Partnership (TPP).

 "Getting the needed number of House Democrats on board is the biggest test of Obama's legislative prowess in years," according toPolitico, which adds: "The stakes couldn't be higher for the president.
 The Trans-Pacific Partnership is the top legislative priority for his final years in office and passage of the deal would mark the largest trade initiative in decades."